 “I am not a tourist.”

-This is the tagline for G Adventures’ new “You’ll Never Forget It” campaign, where they are trying to inspire people to begin traveling differently.
+This is the tagline for a tour company's latest campaign, where they are trying to inspire people to begin traveling differently.

 Now, I’m all for inspiring people to travel.
 I’m also all for trying to convince people to travel outside of their comfort zones in order to experience places more deeply.
 It’s good to get “off the beaten path” sometimes.

 But I have to be honest – I kind of take issue with the whole “I am not a tourist” campaign.

 The traveler vs. tourist debate is certainly not a new one.
 For years, travelers and tourists have been defined and delineated, being separated from one another and placed at two ends of an invisible travel spectrum.

 “Tourists“ are the ones who wear fanny packs and Aloha shirts.
 They’re the ones piling out of big buses to strike stupid poses in front of all the tourist sites.
 They are the ones eating at McDonalds because they’re afraid of “weird” food.
 They are the close-minded ones worthy of ridicule.

 “Travelers“ are the ones who tote backpacks and only 3 pairs of underwear around the world.
 They use local transportation and thrive on living in hostel dorm rooms.
 They eat at street stalls and interact with locals as much as possible.
 They are the adventurous ones worthy of envy.